Understand and Overcome Overactive Anger

 Awareness: The First Step Toward Change

 The journey begins with simply noticing - becoming aware of when anger visits, what invites it in, and how it moves through you.
-By gently exploring what's driving our angry reactions - what we're really trying to protect ourselves from - we can begin to develop more conscious choices in how we respond to life's challenges.
+By gently exploring what's driving your angry reactions - what you're really trying to protect yourself from - you can begin to develop more conscious choices in how you respond to life's challenges.

 From our blog: